ajengffebrianty/selenium-amazon-web/README.md

 This repository contains my attempt to automate testing procedures for purchasing a TV product on Amazon's web store.
 The test script utilizes Selenium, a popular automation tool for web browsers, to simulate user interactions and verify functionalities.

+Please note that as of 1st January 2024, this project may no longer be applicable due to changes in Amazon's security measures.
+Amazon has implemented a CAPTCHA protector before accessing the website, which makes it challenging to automate the testing process effectively.

+However, this project can serve as a valuable reference for starting automation testing on other websites using Selenium.

 ## Test Flow

 1. **Launch:** Use Selenium based tools to launch the application.